 For me, it's more fun when my friends also agree to be a part of this!
-During a trip to North Sikkim, I convinced Deepa to carry a saree.
-I still remember that the day we were going to Gurudongmar Lake, we woke up at 4'O clock in the morning, it was freezing cold and Deepa asked me, "Ri, are you sure you want to do this?"
+During a trip to North Sikkim, I convinced my friend, Deepa, to carry a saree.
+I still remember that the day when we were going to Guru Dongmar Lake - we woke up at 4'O clock in the morning, it was freezing cold and Deepa was skeptic of the plans, "Ri, are you sure you want to do this?"

 I asked her, "Are you planning to come back here again??"

 "Guess not", she said.
 With layers of thermal and a heavy jacket, we did put on our sarees and happily hopped around, at an altitude of 18,500 ft.